Registering devices to Pexip Infinity

 When configuring rules you must define:

-• whether the rule applies only to incoming gateway calls, or only to outgoing calls placed from within a Pexip Infinity conference (where Automatic routing has been selected), or to both incoming gateway calls and outgoing calls from conferences
+• Which call directions to match — whether the rule applies only to incoming gateway calls, or only to outgoing calls placed from within a Pexip Infinity conference (where Automatic routing has been selected), or to both incoming gateway calls and outgoing calls from conferences.

 This table shows the rule settings you need to use for the different calling scenarios between, to, and from registered devices: